NoeDebrois/CPP_APC/README.md

-EXPLAIN HOW TO PUSH STUFF HERE (execute in its own project and then copy paste to CPP_APC and add, commit, push).

 ## What is this repository ?

 This repository is linked to the course **Algorithms and Parallel Computing in C++** I am currently following (first semester of academic year 2024/2025).
 This is part of my **MSc Mathematical Engineering** from Politecnico di Milano.
 I will push some projects I worked on during this course.
 First you will find some C++ pieces of code and then some pieces of code related to parallel computing.